The most anticipated video games of 2022

 The follow-up continues the story of protagonist Aloy across a post-apocalyptic West Coast as she investigates a mysterious plague of red vines that’s killing local flora and fauna.
 Trailers so far have revealed several new features that promise to shake up combat and exploration.
 Players will be able to navigate (frankly gorgeous) underwater environments, swing around like Spider-Man during battle using the “Pullcaster,” a new wrist-mounted grappling hook, and glide down from high places.
 Several dilapidated versions of real-life landmarks make appearances, like San Francisco’s Lombard Street and the Golden Gate Bridge, as do massive new enemy robots like a hulking mammoth and snapping turtle. — Alyse Stanley

 Release date: Feb.
-18, for PlayStation 5, PlayStation 4
+18 for PlayStation 5 and PlayStation 4

 Pokémon Legends: Arceus